 Spain 2024 floods: how the DANA, soil, sea and Jet Stream interact.

-Author: Kathelijne Bonne.
+Text and photographs: Kathelijne Bonne.

 Soil erosion